clamsproject/aapb-annotations/guidelines/ner/ner-guidelines.md

 - Queen Elizabeth II
 - Charlie Brown
 - President Kennedy
-- Microsoft CEO Bill Gates
 - First Lady Michelle Obama
 - Judge Brown

+With cases like "Microsoft CEO Bill Gates" we annotated "Microsoft" as an Organization and "CEO Bill Gates" as a Person.

 ### Location